-The designation of MORPC in November 2014 as the recipient of FTA's Section 5310 funds requires consideration of the regional LEP population when providing access to people with a disability and seniors.
+The designation of MORPC as the recipient of FTA's Section 5310 funds requires consideration of the regional LEP population when providing access to people with a disability and seniors.
 MORPC's 5310 funds are distributed to subrecipients who provide service to people with disabilities and seniors.
-Air Quality Alerts, Section 5310, RideSolutions and MORPC Residential Energy and Housing Rehab programs provide services that benefit people with disabilities and seniors in all diverse populations.
+Air Quality Alerts, Section 5310, Gohio and MORPC Residential Energy and Housing Rehab programs provide services that benefit people with disabilities and seniors in all diverse populations.